justinkraus/si_meta/topics/README.md

 # Defining Culture - Cultural Connections
 ## Background
 Methodology for preparing [Cultural Connections](https://justinkraus.github.io/si_meta/topics/) using the [Smithsonian’s Open Access](https://www.si.edu/openaccess) data as part of the Parson’s MSc Data Visualization Major Studio course.
-This visualization is an exploratory analysis around common topics tagged to items in the Smithsonian's cultural collections (collections excluding Natural History).
+This visualization is an exploratory analysis around common topics tagged to items in the Smithsonian's cultural collections (cultural collections are all Smithsonian museums excluding Natural History).
+The purpose of this is to better understand what types of subjects are in museums as well how objects of cultural significance are described.

 ## Process Overview
-Highlevel process and tools used
+High-level process and tools used

 **Obtaining Data** - AWS S3 bucket with Python (Dask and Pandas)